A Witi on the Splendiferous Butterfly An Exposition on How the Butterfly is Swum

 as they're swept inwards and towards each other.

 The swimmer can focus on the movement and position of the forearms and hands while keeping the elbows high.
 This is sometimes likened to “reaching over a barrel” (but not curved over a barrel).
-Emphasis on proper execution of the early part of the pull-through is not to take away from the manifestation in the latter part, where the strength and finish of the push is the ultimate difference maker.
+Emphasis on proper execution of the early part of the pull-through is not to take away from the manifestation in the latter part, where the strength of the push is a difference maker.

 Tyler brings his hands close together as do many flyers.